KintaroAI/docs/content/en/docs/principles.md

 ## Continuous Learning

 * Learning never stops.
-It happens locally through the interaction of two neurons at a time (no global back-propagation).
+It happens locally through the interaction of two neurons at a time (no global back-propagation, no fully connected layers).

 * Again, we’ll ignore monoamine neurotransmitters for now, until we absolutely have to incorporate them.

 ## Evolving a Single Model

 * We’ll design our AGI so it can improve incrementally.
 That means gradually tweaking neuron parameters and adding or removing neurons over time, while keeping the existing structure intact.
-In other words, we’re continuously training one evolving model, rather than throwing it away when we change layer counts or parameters.
+In other words, we’re continuously training one evolving model, rather than throwing it away once we decide to change layer counts or parameters.

 * Essentially, we’re trying to *grow* human-level AGI starting from a very simple (bee-level) AGI, rather than building a brand-new model each time we make a change.